nickbalestra/nickbalestra.github.io/_posts/2015-12-8-sankey-d3-faux-DOM-react.md

 - D3/Faux-DOM for React DOM elements construction
 - React for rendering

-<br>As [Shirley Wu](https://twitter.com/shirleyxywu) mention this approach may be good for a react app with a small and simple visualization.
-It comes with the pro of being Clean and easy and the added benefit of being able to port quickly D3 visualizations to react as we don't have to refactor their code into JSX.
+<br>As [Shirley Wu](https://twitter.com/shirleyxywu) mention, this approach may be good for a react app with a small and simple visualization.
+It comes with the pro of being Clean and easy and the added benefit of being able to port quickly D3 visualizations to react as we don't have to refactor them into JSX.

 #### 1) React for structure